-Living with low self-esteem can be tremendously exhausting.
-We have seen people with a low opinion of themselves spend countless hours worrying about how people perceive of them — at work, home and even at the movie theater or grocery store.
-Second guessing decisions is a regular past-time.
+Living with low self esteem can be tremendously exhausting.
+We have seen people with a low opinion of themselves spend countless hours worrying about how people perceive them — at work, home and even at the movie theater or grocery store.
+Second guessing decisions is a regular pastime.
 Rarely asking for what they want or deserve is another.
-But, the amount of time and energy it takes to try and feel better on any given day can be streamlined into feeling better all the time with one of our confidence building courses.
+But the amount of time and energy it takes to try and feel better on any given day can be streamlined into feeling better all the time with one of our confidence building courses.
 See below for more information.
-It’s time to take a retreat from feeling low and join us at The Option Institute in the beautiful Berkshires of Massachusetts!
+It’s time to take a retreat from feeling low and join us at the Option Institute in the beautiful Berkshires of Massachusetts!

 This is certainly no surprise, given what most of us are taught about ourselves.
 Over and over again, throughout our lives, we are taught to distrust ourselves and to be self-critical as a way to take care of ourselves.
 As a result, we learn to find things “wrong” with ourselves, and to measure ourselves based upon external standards.

-We tell ourselves that we are too fat, too thin, not smart enough, or not kind enough.
-We’re not good enough parents, we are not competent enough at work, not giving enough as lovers, or perhaps not valuable enough in our friendships.
-We are boring, stupid, ugly and selfish.
+We can tell ourselves that we are too fat, too thin, not smart enough, or not kind enough.
+We’re not good enough parents, not competent enough at work, not giving enough as lovers, or perhaps not valuable enough in our friendships.
+The list of self-criticism can on and on.

 And it doesn’t stop with us feeling down on ourselves.
-Our level of self-esteem has far-reaching effects on other aspects of our lives.
+Our level of self esteem and self image has far-reaching effects on other aspects of our lives.

 According to research by Jennifer Crocker, Ph.D., a psychologist at the University of Michigan’s Institute for Social Research (American Psychology Assoc., Vol. 33, No. 11, 12/2002), college students who based their self-worth on external sources – including their physical appearance, the approval they do or do not receive from others, and even their academic performance – reported a higher level of stress, greater levels of anger, problems with their academic performance, conflicts in their interpersonal relationships, as well as higher rates of drug and alcohol use, and various symptoms of eating disorders.

-After noting a huge correlation between self-esteem and employment outcomes, a recent longitudinal study of all the children born in the UK in 1970 (“In Defense of Self-Esteem”, National Association for Self-Esteem) concluded that self-esteem may have a far greater impact on future success than intelligence or talent.
+After noting a huge correlation between self image and employment outcomes, a recent longitudinal study of all the children born in the UK in 1970 (“In Defense of Self Esteem”, National Association for Self Esteem) concluded that self esteem may have a far greater impact on future success than intelligence or talent.

 But there is good news.